 Redwoods Nightlights TreeWalk

-The 118-year old Redwood forest in Rotorua is worth visiting any time of day and is also very popular with mountain bikers with loads of free tracks to whiz along, but it’s the Nightlights treewalk that is a real must-do.
+One of the best things to do in Rotorua is visit the 118-year old Redwood forest.
+It’s New Zealand’s largest Redwood forest and is worth visiting any time of day (it’s also very popular with mountain bikers with loads of free tracks to whiz along), but it’s the Nightlights treewalk that is a real must-do.

 The Redwoods tree walk takes about 40 minutes (although there are platforms to sit and just stare) walking across 700m of swing bridges (more bouncy than swingy as they are well connected) through the treetops between platforms about 20 metres up the 75-metre tall trees.